aaikedw/fada-import-specs/FADA-database-changes.md

 > _Quote from the FADA-import-specs:_ In parallel to the developments of the FADA import tools, we will work out a solution to improve the synchronisation/replication of the staging database (for both the DPIT and FADA import tool) with the production database.
 If successful, we will provide the code to trigger the synchronisation for use with the “sync prod DB” button in the general interface.

+This latter option has since been explored.
+As automating this through a web app is advised again by Julien, there is no need for further action with regards to this.

 ## 5. Changes/Consequences in application behaviour
 ### 5.1 FADA Application